 To summarize: proper sequencing and control of your core muscles is necessary to continue being active and to begin being active if you haven’t been on top of it lately.
 Make sure you identify a level of difficulty that challenges you and hold yourself accountable to progressing.

 If you find that you’re having difficulty reaching your performance goals or that you’re limited by pain, give us a call at DPT.
+Good physical therapy has been found to be the best treatment for back pain.
 Treating athletes and active individuals is our specialty.
 We would be thrilled to help you get moving towards your goals without pain.